 Publish the website and visit your blog page to see the results

-This podcast aims to help you succeed in teaching with a “mindset reset” so you can continue sticking with it when times get tough, and be the best teacher you can be.
+This podcast is a movement I've started to support teachers, and my sole aim is to help you succeed in teaching by developing your personal mindset, so you can be the best teacher you can be!

-Tune in every Sunday and Wednesday, and listen to a fellow teacher, who still teaches full time too, share with you mindset tips to enable you to to teach on and teach strong every day, and continue to make a difference in this world.
+Tune in every Sunday and Wednesday, and listen to a fellow teacher, who still teaches full time just like you, share with you free personal development tools to enable you to teach on and teach strong every day, and continue to make a difference to the lives of young children.